 An alternative, to an application for a Grant of Probate is to apply for Letters of Administration.
 This is done where there is no Will or the Will is invalid or partially invalid.

-An Executor is a person appointed in a Will to act in respect of the estate of the Will maker upon his or her death.
+An Executor is a person appointed in a Will to act in respect of the estate of the Will maker upon death.
 An Executor is the legal personal representative of a deceased person.
 They assume the role of the deceased.

 When a person dies without a Will then an Administrator is the legal personal representative.

-Costs are a guaranteed fixed fee to obtain the Grant of Probate for an uncontested application (no challenges to the Will) and in accordance with our standard terms of trade as set out in the written costs disclosure to be provided upon acceptance of our offer.
+Costs are guaranteed within a written fixed fee to obtain the Probate for an uncontested application (no challenges to the Will) and in accordance with our general terms and conditions set out in our written costs agreement.

-Please contact Calvin Nelson for a confidential discussion and quotation to obtain probate and/or to attend to other Estate work.
+Please contact Calvin Nelson & Co for a confidential discussion and quotation to obtain probate and/or to attend to other Estate work.